JennEYoon/DeFi-ml/README.md

  * Updated Inequality data from US Census and Department of Labor
  * Created Issue #1 Inequality Docs.
  * June 2020 - rename "master" to "main" default branch.
- * Oct 2020 Made public again.
- * 10/27/2020 -- move out more private files.
- * 9/12/2021 -- private, rename ad DeFi for distriubted financial contracts.
+ * 9/12/2021 -- rename repo DeFi-SEC for decentralized finance.
- * Read Bill's books.
- * To make public during Oct 2021 for Hactoberfest.
-Create issues for public PR
  * Changed repo name to "DeFi-ml" on 10/26/2021.
 Edited description.
- * New direction is to combine machine learning with decentralized finance and Python dApps.
+ * New direction is to combine Python machine learning with decentralized finance.